jpane24/OVtool/README.md

     #> [1] "85% Done!"
     #> [1] "92% Done!"
     #> [1] "100% Done!"

+Once the number of repetitions is finalized, the user can visualize the results through the same three function calls as described in the ATE section above.
+To review, the graphics visualize (1) treatment effect contours, (2) treatment effect contours in black and p-value contours in red, and (3) treatment effect and p-value contours with covariate labels added, respectively.

 ``` r
 plot.ov(ovtool_results_twang_att, print_graphic = "1", col = "bw")